Explain why do oceans absorb a part of atmospheric carbon dioxide?

 In detail, for those interested!

-First: The solubility of carbon dioxide in water
+The dissolution of carbon dioxide in seawater.

 Did you know?